wp-plugins/raw-html/readme.txt

 **Notes**

-* I strongly recommend to turn off the visual editor when you want to edit a post that contains raw HTML/JS/CSS.
-* Personally, I prefer the `<!--raw-->...<!--/raw-->` syntax.
+Personally, I prefer the `<!--raw-->...<!--/raw-->` syntax.
 These tags are formed as HTML comments, which means they won't be visible to your visitors even if you deactivate the Raw HTML plugin.
-On the other hand. the `[RAW]...[/RAW]` tags would show up.
+On the other hand. the `[raw]...[/raw]` tags would show up.

 == Installation ==